Specter43/Legends_of_Valor_MOBA_Game/README.txt

 MonsterDragon.java: A Class representing a dragon.
 MonsterExoskeleton.java: A Class representing an exoskeleton.
 MonsterSpirit.java: A Class representing a spirit.
+Player.java: A Class representing a player of Legends of Valor.
 Printer.java: A Class for storing color strings.
+Queue: A abstract class representing a general queue.
+QueueBattle.java: A Class representing a queue for turn based battle game.
 Role.java: An abstract class representing a general role.
 Team.java: A Class representing a Team.
 TeamHero.java: A Class representing a team of heroes.